Kingxukai/linux/Documentation/scsi/hptiop.rst

             0x44    Outbound Queue Port
      ============== ==================================

-For Marvell not Frey IOP based adapters, the IOP is accessed via PCI BAR0 and BAR1:
+For Marvell not Frey IOP based adapters, the woke IOP is accessed via PCI BAR0 and BAR1:

      ============== ==================================
      BAR0 offset    Register